Welcome to Beachfront on Aore

 Fuel Stations:

-- BP Luganville, located on the main road into town.
+- Unity Luganville, located on the main road into town.

 Supermarket & Alcohol, Cigarettes:

-- Supermarkets like "Luganville Market" or "Main Street Supermarket" sell alcohol, cigarettes, and other essentials.
+- Supermarkets like "LCM" or "Damin Supermarket" sell alcohol, cigarettes, and other essentials.

 - These stores usually also stock soft drinks, snacks, and basic groceries.